When asked how to get a feature at the Cantab Lounge, founding SlamMaster Michael Brown would simply reply: “We ask you.”

 - Send a short bio describing your concrete poetry accomplishments.
 Slam titles, publication credits, and residencies are all helpful information.
 Do not send unsolicited attachments.

-- If there is any chance that the SlamMaster is not familiar with your work, send DIRECT LINKS to one or more recent audio or video samples.
-Do not send writing samples.
+- If there is any chance that our staff is not familiar with your work, send direct links to one or more audio or video samples.
+Live recording is preferable, but high-quality is not necessary.
+No poet will be considered for a feature without a sample of out-loud performance or reading.
+Written samples by themselves will not be considered.

-- List the Wednesdays that you are available to feature.
-The show books 2-4 months in advance, and bookings are especially competitive during the months of January, April, and October.
-You may wish to peruse the weekly schedule to see if your desired date has already been booked.
+- List some Wednesdays that you are available to feature.
+The show usually books 2-4 months in advance, so you may wish to peruse the upcoming schedule to see if your desired date has already been booked.

-- Please remember that booking is a competitive, subjective process conducted by a single individual on behalf of a specific audience.
-Poets not approved for a feature are encouraged to rock the open mic.
+- Please remember that booking is a competitive, subjective process conducted by our small staff on behalf of a specific audience; we all have day jobs, blind spots, and fewer than four dozen spots to fill per year.
+Poets not booked for a feature are encouraged to rock the open mic.

 Other information you may find helpful:

 - The Boston Poetry Slam does not book music acts.
-If music figures prominently in your work, or if you require some kind of accompaniment, please seek a feature elsewhere.
-You may wish to contact the booking agent for music at the Cantab Lounge, Mickey Bliss.
+If music figures more prominently than poetry in your work, please seek a feature at a different series.

 - Double features who are touring together are subject to the same restrictions (and benefits) as solo poets.
 For this reason, the show rarely books troupes of poets.
 Please do not ask to double-schedule with an already-booked feature.

-- You may wish to extend your feature to a New England tour.
-Please see the NorthBEAST links to the right to contact other local poetry slams.
+- You may wish to extend your visit to a New England tour.
+Please see the NorthBEAST links in the sidebar to contact other local poetry slams.

-For additional guidelines on booking a tour, you may download the SlamMaster’s PDF guide on How to Be A Perfect Stranger: Ten Tips on Being the Best Touring Poet You Can Be.
+For additional guidelines on booking a tour, you may download Simone Beaubien’s printable guide on How to Be A Perfect Stranger: Ten Tips on Being the Best Touring Poet You Can Be.